IBM/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

 At this point, you will have created the 2 instances of commodities and 2 instances of traders.

 Now let's submit the `checkQuantity` transaction.
 Similarly, right-hand click on the the `checkQuantity` transaction.
 This time you do have to enter an option.
 It has to be in a `["key", "value"]` format.
-Enter `"commodity", "GOLD"` as a parameter.
+Enter `"GOLD"` as a parameter.
 You should see the following response in your output window:

 <p align="center">
   <img src="doc-images/output-quantity-transaction.png">